jwoudenberg/blogpost-drag-and-drop/REVIEW_COPY.md

         |> atLeast 0
 ```

 All that's left to do is use `cursorAtHour` in our `update` function.
-When we get a `Start` event we use it to update the `from` field in the model, and when we get a `MoveOrStop` event the `until` field.
+When we get a `Start` event we use it to update the `selectionStart` field in the model, and when we get a `MoveOrStop` event the `selectionEnd` field.

 ```elm
 update : Msg -> Model -> Model